Global solutions of the gravity-capillary water-wave system in three dimensions: Introduction

 \subsubsection{The special quadratic structure of the full water-wave system}

 The model \eqref{ModelWW} is useful in understanding the full problem.
 There are, however, additional difficulties to keep in mind.

-One important aspect to consider when studying the water waves is how to describe the flow, and the choice of appropriate coordinates and variables.
 In this paper we use {\it{Eulerian coordinates}}.
-The local wellposedness theory, which is nontrivial because of the quasilinear nature of the equations and the hidden hyperbolic structure, then relies on the so-called ``good unknown'' of Alinhac \cite{Alinhac,AlMet1,ABZ1,ADb}.
+The local well-posedness theory, which is nontrivial because of the quasilinear nature of the equations and the hidden hyperbolic structure, then relies on the so-called ``good unknown'' of Alinhac \cite{Alinhac,AlMet1,ABZ1,ADb}.

 In our problem, however, this is not enough.
 Alinhac's good unknown $\omega$ is suitable for the local theory, in the sense that it prevents loss of derivatives in energy estimates.
 However, for the global theory, we need to adjust the main complex variable $U$ which diagonalizes the system, using a quadratic correction of the form $T_{m'}\omega$ (see \eqref{defscalarunk}).
 This way we can identify certain {\it{special quadratic structure}}, somewhat similar to the structure in the nonlinearity of \eqref{ModelWW}.
 This structure, which appears to be new, is ultimately responsible for the favorable multipliers of the space-time integrals (similar to \eqref{qaz6}), and leads to global energy bounds.